-Boeing 2016 internal messages suggest employees may have misled FAA on 737 MAX: sources
+Boeing 2016 internal messages suggest employees may have misled FAA on 737 MAX - sources

 Forkner said in one text message, “I basically lied to the regulators (unknowingly).”
 The other employee responded that “it wasn’t a lie, no one told us that was the case” of an issue with MCAS.

 Forkner responded soon after: “Granted I suck at flying, but even this was egregious.”
+At one point Forkner said “there are still some real fundamental issues” in the simulator.

 The FAA plans to turn over more communications from Forkner to Congress later on Friday, sources said.